-- Household income that is generally lower (and sometimes dramatically lower than the county average); - Residents from minority populations; - School age children with generally lower proficiency scores than the county average; and - Residents that generally experience violent crimes at a higher rate than the county average.
+- Household income that was generally lower (and sometimes dramatically lower than the county average); - Residents from minority populations; - School age children with generally lower proficiency scores than the county average; and - Residents that generally experienced violent crimes at a higher rate than the county average.

-The goal of this program is to enable up to 1,000 youth and teenagers to benefit from the physical, health, and mental programming at the YMCAs, including education enrichment, arts programming, early learning, Kindergarten readiness, and related activities.
+The goal of this program was to enable up to 1,000 youth and teenagers to benefit from the physical, health, and mental programming at the YMCAs, including education enrichment, arts programming, early learning, Kindergarten readiness, and related activities.
 As of June 30th, 2023, this project had given 1,484 teens free access to YMCA programs.
-The investment will also include programming related to chronic disease prevention and mental health initiatives, which are particularly important given the physical and mental health disparities present in these communities that have resulted from or been exacerbated by the pandemic.
-The free access to this programming will be supported by this investment for a one-year period.
+The investment also included programming related to chronic disease prevention and mental health initiatives, which were particularly important given the physical and mental health disparities present in these communities that had resulted from or been exacerbated by the pandemic.
+The free access to this programming was supported by this investment for a one-year period.

-Project Title: Open for Business Category : 2.37 Economic Impact Assistance: Other
+Project Title: Open for Business Category: 2.37 Economic Impact Assistance: Other

 Description: The Charlotte Open for Business project will help offset the negative economic impacts of COVID-19 by investing in a more robust workforce and jobs website that will generate interest in business recruitment and retention by helping residents and businesses connect with career opportunities and talent development initiatives, small businesses resources, real estate options, partnership opportunities, and related endeavors.
-The content of the website (https://charlotteopenforbusiness.com) has been designed to benefit Charlotte's most vulnerable populations in an effort to promote economic opportunities for all.
+The content of the website (https://charlotteopenforbusiness.com) has been designed to benefit Charlotte's most vulnerable populations to promote economic opportunities for all.

-Funding is being spent on consultants and program outreach.
-The Open for Business website was initially published in May 2020 and then reimagined and relaunched in March 2022, and further enhancements are expected over the next two years such as adding search engine optimization (SEO) and Google Analytics, refreshing content as needed, expanding the blogs section to all sites to enhance storytelling, and expanding the "Invest" site.
+Initial funding was spent on consultants and program outreach.
+The Open for Business website was initially published in May 2020 and then reimagined and relaunched in March 2022.
+Further enhancements are expected over the next year to increase search engine optimization (SEO), Google Analytics, and to ensure ADA compliance.
+The site will also be updated to transition past pandemic-era messaging to better support current business needs.
+As part of the project, content for the website will be refreshed, new features introduced to expand storytelling, and new templates will be created to ensure the website can be easily updated to support future needs.